amrutprabhu/amrutprabhu.github.io/data/blog/2020/defining-event-driven-achitectures-asyncapi.md

 ## Conclusion

-In this article, we had a look at how an AsyncAPI definition looks like and also generate code using a code template.
+In this article, we had a look at what an AsyncAPI definition looks like and also generate code using a code template.
 Some things can be a bit tricky to understand but they have wonderful documentation which you can refer to [here](https://www.asyncapi.com/docs/specifications/v2.0.0).
 I feel the code templates need some improvement but I can understand the templates are still in their early stages.

-As to how we have OpenAPI as standards for documenting REST APIs, AsyncAPIs, I guess would become a standard for documenting asynchronous or event-driven architectures.
+As to how we have OpenAPI as a standard for documenting REST APIs, AsyncAPIs, I guess would become a standard for documenting asynchronous or event-driven architectures.

 As always, I have uploaded the generated code [here](https://github.com/amrutprabhu/async-api-workout).